montagejs/montagejs.org/docs/naming-conventions.md

 ## Components (.mod)

-User interface components are stored in the ui directory of your MontageJS project and identified by a .mod extension.
+User interface components are stored in the ui directory of your Mod project and identified by a .mod extension.

 The following naming conventions apply for `.mod` directories: